1998 •PlayStation 1

 JXD S5800 pairs the hardware with 5.0 inch, IPS Touchscreen, 960 x 540, 16:9, and 220.29 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 The controls are described with Cross Lower placement, Dual thumbsticks (L3/R3?)
 Upper placement, 4 Buttons, L1, R1, L2, R2 Horizontal, and Home, Control, Back, Menu.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 The heart of the machine is the Mediatek MT6582.
 CPU duties are handled by Cortex-A7.
 Graphics are handled by Mali-400 MP.
 Memory is listed at 1GB LPDDR2.
 The sheet rates the overall performance at ⭐️⭐️⭐️½, or roughly 3.5 on the normalized scale.